cjreeder/Go-Deep-Dive/interfaces.md

   - Interfaces are ...
     - like a contract or a set of expectations applied to a type - enrolled (an object or type can enroll an interface)
     ```
-    "If your type can do these things, then you can be used whereever this interface is expected"
+    "If your type can do these things, then it can be used whereever this interface is expected"
+    ```
     It doesn't care how your type does those things, just as long as it satisfies the methods on the interface.
-    ```
     - helpful in building reusable code across your application
     - Implicit - (No declaration statements like X implements y) - as long as it satisfies the methods, it is considered a type from that interface